Get more information about Mills College by clicking links below:

 The cost of undergraduate tuition is nearly $43,000, but may change per year.
 Students are encouraged to visit the school's net price calculator to better estimate their cost of attendance.
 Housing may be available for students that would like to live on-campus at an estimated cost of $6,000 annually.
 Students at Mills College may qualify for aid which is typically scholarships, grants, and loans.

 Mills College participates in intercollegiate athletic programs through the NAIA's California Pacific Conference in Cross Country or Track & Field.

 Students may visit the school's http://www.mills.edu to view additional information.

 Admission Requirements & Details

 The information regarding admissions below may provide a better idea of the candidates Mills College accepts.
-The details may include application requirements and recommendations, SAT/ACT scores of students who were accepted, as well as any AP credits that may be transferred.
-This information can be used to get a better idea of your chances of getting accepted to Mills College.
+The details may include application requirements and recommendations, as well as any AP credits that may be transferred.

 College Credits Accepted